gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   - [ ] Compete with your camp mates for the least XMC2Go memory foot print.
 Check the compiled memory footprint, least memory usage wins!
   - [ ] Compete the speed of the 1-way Authentication.
 Least time wins!

-## Task 8: Simplified Firmware Update
+# Mission: Simplified Firmware Update
-Study the example of PseudoTLS.
-It is an example implemented within a single Trust X device.
+Study the example of E10_PseudoTLS where the ECDH operation occurs with a single Trust X.
-- Find a partner for this exercise.
-In this scenario, implement Secure Firmware update using 2 Trust X(s) and OpenSSL.
-One of the Trust X will be playing the role of firmware update server and the other will be firmware update client.
+- Find a partner for this mission.
+In this mission, implements Secure Firmware update of XMC2Go using 2 Trust X(s) and OpenSSL.
+One of the Trust X operates the role of firmware update server and the other will be firmware update client.
 The server will prepare the firmware package for the client to be updated.

 ### Firmware Update Server
 The firmware update image has been prepared for the server.<br/>